jhudsl/Informatics_Research_Leadership/docs/04-informatics_relationships.md

 1) Data resource papers, where your mentee may publish an article introducing a data resource
 2) Software papers - an article where the functionality and development of piece of software is discussed

-When guiding your mentee through the publication process, it is a good idea to keep in mind their career goals as you priortize different paper ideas.
-For example a mentee that is interested in pursuing a data engineering career may benefit more from a Software paper than other mentees.
+When guiding your mentee through the publication process, it is a good idea to keep in mind their career goals as you prioritize different paper ideas.
+For example a mentee that is interested in pursuing a data engineering career may benefit more from a software paper than other mentees.